 It has been common in recent years to cite Coca-Cola (KO) stock as an example of blue chip dividend investing’s limitations.
-This argument typically comes in two forms.
-First, the lower level of shareholder returns realized over the past couple of decades.
-Second, the seemingly low level of revenue and earnings growth.
-Of course these points are often connected (i.e. the former being blamed on the latter).
+This argument typically rests on two points.
+The first is the subdued shareholder returns realized over the past couple of decades.
+The second is the seemingly low level of revenue and earnings growth posted by the firm in that time.
+These points are often connected of course, with the former being blamed on the latter.

 My own view is that it would be a mistake to write off Coke stock on this basis.
 Firstly, let’s grapple with the ‘Coke stock has seriously underperformed’ point.
-Although I’ve discussed it on here before, it is periodically worth revisiting how insanely expensive Coca-Cola stock got in the late-1990s.
+Although I have discussed it before, it is worth revisiting how insanely expensive Coca-Cola stock got in the late 1990s.
 I mean the headline figure looks bad enough.
 At its peak, the valuation reached somewhere in the 60-70x annual profit area.
 Turning that figure on its head gives us a peak earnings yield of just 1.5%.

 It actually gets even worse once you take the interest rate environment into account.
 That is because when the stock hit peak mania you could get 5% just through purchasing long-term US government debt.
 Compare that to today: Coke stock trades at an earnings yield of circa 4% versus the 1.82% you can get on Uncle Sam’s 10-year debt.
-Much more reasonable.
+That is much more reasonable.

 That leads nicely onto the second point: business growth.
 Analysts estimate that Coca-Cola made around $2.10 per share in net profit in 2019.
 Assuming that figure proves accurate, it would mean that the company earns just 40% more than it did a decade ago.
-That works out to average growth in the 3.75% per annum area.
+Quick math puts the average growth rate in the 3.75% per annum area.

-As I’ve written about before, foreign currency issues have plagued certain US blue chips for a while now.
+As written before on here, foreign currency issues have plagued certain US blue chips for a while now.
 Although Coca-Cola now generates most of its sales outside of the United States, everything is reported through the prism of the US dollar because Coke is HQ’d in Atlanta and listed on the New York Stock Exchange.
 That prism includes its profit numbers and those dividend checks mailed out to your Aunt Mildred.

-Now, while Aunt Mildred typically got to enjoy annual dividend growth in the 9% to 10% area, the last couple of years saw that fall to more like 5%.
+Now, while Aunt Mildred typically got to enjoy annual dividend growth in the 9-10% area, the last couple of years saw that fall to more like 5%.
 Although it looks and feels like the company is doing badly, the true underlying performance of the business is probably a good deal better.
-To cut a long story short, once you strip out negative foreign currency movements Coke’s figures improve noticeably.
+To cut a long story short, Coke’s figures improve noticeably once you strip out negative foreign currency movements.

-The yardstick which I measure that statement against is Coca-Cola management’s long-term average earnings-per-share growth target range of 7% to 9% per annum.
+The yardstick which I measure that statement against is Coca-Cola management’s long-term average EPS growth target of 7-9% per annum.
 In order to meet that, the company has multiple streams that could chip in.
 I covered some of these in a post on Trademark Coke back in 2018 but I’ll recap the most obvious ones below.

 Second, it can use its free cash flow to acquire new businesses.
-The acquisition of British firm Costa Coffee for $5,000m (less than one year’s free cash flow to Coke) would be a recent example.
+The acquisition of British firm Costa Coffee for $5b (less than one year’s free cash flow to Coke) would be a recent example.
 It could also use the same to repurchase its own shares, thereby increasing per-share earnings and dividends for stockholders.
-Since it first started buying its own stock in the 1980s, the company has spent circa $50,000m in total on net share repurchases.
-My math might be wrong but I have the company acquiring over 30% of its shares in that time frame.
+Since it first started buying its own stock in the 1980s, the company has spent circa $50b in total on net share repurchases.
+My math might be wrong, but I have the company acquiring over 30% of its shares in that time frame.

 There’s much more to say on the growth front but you get the point.
-Anyway, Coke stock currently trades at an earnings yield of approximately 4% and a dividend yield of circa 2.9%.
+Anyway, Coke stock currently offers an earnings yield of approximately 4% and a dividend yield of circa 2.9%.
 10-year Treasury Notes trade at a yield of 1.85%.
-Unlike the latter, the former can realistically grow in the 7% per-annum region notwithstanding the lower levels of growth in recent years.
+Unlike the latter, the former can realistically grow in the 7% per annum region, notwithstanding the lower levels of growth in recent years.